-However, since we’re mainly interested in the Girls Longboards, we should focus on the safety and the easy way of riding.
-The another factor that we should consider is the Riding Style – hardcore girls may be into downhill racing, while tender ladies would be interested in Regular Cruising or Freeride.
+However, since we’re mainly interested in Girls Longboards here, we should focus on safety and ease of riding.
+Another factor we should consider is the Riding Style – hardcore girls may be into downhill racing, while other ladies will be interested in regular cruising or freeriding.

-Since there are different types of longboard designs, there are various styles of riding them.
+Just as there are different types of longboard designs, there are various styles for riding them.
 This is determined by your preferences, but the shape of the longboard has a serious impact as well.
 The riding styles are:

-This is perfect for everyone who is new to longboard riding and for girls, mainly because it involves the lowest risk of injury and it’s the easiest way to ride your board.
+This is perfect for everyone who is new to longboard riding and it involves the lowest risk of injury and it’s the easiest way to ride your board.
 The best shapes and longboard types for this style of riding are Symmetrical Boards since you will be riding on flat terrain.

 Downhill Longboard Racing

-This style is not recommended for beginners, let alone girls.
-However, if you are a girl and you feel hardcore, you can try it out, but make sure you are wearing protective gear.
+This style is not recommended for beginners.
+However, if you are athletic and you feel hardcore, you can try it out, but make sure you are wearing protective gear.
 When you are downhill racing, you are recommended to use a directional longboard as you will be riding downhill (only).

 Downhill racing involves very high speeds, so it’s definitely not something you should simply try to see what it’s like.
 It contains the greatest risk of injury and a fair amount of skill is required, so feel free to try other styles before you get accustomed to your board.